tmundt/media-tooler/README.md

 - AngularJS 1.5.5

 Before running, do:

-npm install
+- npm install
-bower install
+- bower install

-Then start server and call the app in your browser:
+Then start server with

 node server

+and call the app in your browser:

 http://localhost:3333